Going to Work: Description

 Going to Work presents a grey, industrial scene of hundreds of factory workers walking towards the Mather & Platt engineering works at Newton Heath in Manchester.
 The crowds of workers are painted in Lowry's characteristic style as "matchstalk" figures, all walking in a uniform direction towards the focal point of the factory gate to the left of the picture.
-Beyond the gate, the figures continue filing into an array of ancilliary factory buildings.
+Beyond the gate, the figures continue filing into an array of ancillary factory buildings.
 In the background can be seen the turret of the Mather building, and in the foreground, the ends of a pair of red Manchester Corporation buses protrude into the field of view.
 Distant barrage balloons fly above the factory buildings.

 The pale-coloured ground was previously thought to represent a layer of snow, but art historians now consider this to be an evocation of industrial haze.

 The painting is signed in the bottom-left corner "L.S.LOWRY 1943".